chittinarayana12/Revolutionizing-Liver-Care-Predicting-Liver-Cirrhosis-Using-Advanced-Machine-Learning-Techniques/Demo video/readme.md

-project files are in pdf
+project files are in video demonstration